 10 Free US Local Business Listing Sites

-Local SEO is a must for any business with a physical location that expect customers to visit.
+Local SEO is a must for any business, big or small, with a physical location that expect customers to visit.
 It provides low hanging fruit that can essentially put you on page one of Google's search results without a huge amount of effort - a goal that would normally be totally out of reach for most small businesses in competitive industries.

 More than 50 percent of Google Search queries are carried out with local intent, as Google and other search engines sort location-specific businesses into localized search results.
 These results have much less competition than you would find in the country/global level search results, but it takes a few smart steps to rank at the top of them.
 One important step is to enter your business in local-business listing sites.
 In this blog we will look at ten directories that can help you on your way to the top of your local game.